TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am64x/am64x_evm_setup.md

 ## Flash SOC Initialization Binary {#EVM_FLASH_SOC_INIT}

-\note We have mentioned the steps for GP device.
-If you have an HS-FS device, please refer to the migration guide \ref HSFS_MIGRATION_GUIDE, specifically \ref SBL_BOOT_HS_FS for differences

 ### AM64X-EVM
 \attention This is a recommended one time step that needs to be done before
            you can load and run programs via CCS